 You mustn’t always use paragraphs or bullet points.
 Sometimes, it’s safe to be creative and use a table to display your t-shirt product description.

 As seen from this t-shirt product description example, the advantage of using tables is that it makes it easy to find information.
 Also, you can feature as many details as you want, as you can feature many rows and everything will still appear ordered.

 Furthermore, tables are ideal if you’re selling to international customers, as you’ll need to include as many technical details as possible.

-This product description features unusual details like supply type, packing, shipping mode, payment terms, port of departure, and remark.
+This t-shirt product description features unusual details like supply type, packing, shipping mode, payment terms, port of departure, and remark.

 Also Read: Best Ecwid Alternatives